marksmccann/froyo/docs/getting-started/component-example.md

 :::info

-Alternatively, components can also be initialized from the HTML.
-Review ["HTML-only Usage"](../fundamentals/html-only-usage.md) to learn more.
+Alternatively, components can be initialized with a [query selector](../api/component.md#constructor) or [from the HTML](../fundamentals/html-only-usage.md).

 :::